-Policy Brief: Systematic gender inequality deeply present in Serbia by European Western Balkans (EWB), 17 November 2022
+Policy Brief: Systematic gender inequality deeply present in Serbia, European Western Balkans (EWB), 17 November 2022

 VIENNA – Discrimination against women in the labour market is a common occurrence and one of the primary causes of women’s unequal status in Serbia, it is concluded in the Policy Brief „The Vulnerability of Women in the Labour Market in Serbia“, published within the WB2EU network.